czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - The set of possible models, given a fixed propositional vocabulary, is finite, so entailment can be checked by enumerating models
     - Efficient model-checking inference algorithms for propositional logic include backtracking and local search methods and can often solve large problems quickly

-  - Inference rules are patters of sound inference that can be used to find proofs
+  - Inference rules are patterns of sound inference that can be used to find proofs
     - The resolution rule yields a complete inference algorithm for KBs that are expressed in conjunctive normal form
     - Forward chaining and backward chaining are very natural reasoning algorithms for KBs in Horn form